-This section provides additional information on how the Funds in MAS Investment Funds are valued and priced.
+This section provides additional information on how the funds in MAS Investment Funds are valued and priced.

-Apex has been appointed as the Unit Pricing Administrator under the ISRA with JBWere.
+JBWere has appointed Apex as the Unit Pricing Administrator for the Scheme.

 The policies of Apex have been adopted as the policies relating to pricing and valuation for the Scheme.